Overview

 How to Calibrate

-To calibrate 2D to 3D models, you must be an Admin on the project.
-In addition, you must follow these steps:
+To calibrate 2D to 3D models, you need the following requirements:

 - Go to the 3D models tab where you'll automatically be loaded into the federated view